Estimate Time4 min

 What are stochastics saying about stocks now?

 Another pattern that can be observed when using stochastics is a divergence between the direction of the stochastics indicator and a stock or index, such as the S&P 500.
 Divergences form when a new high or low in price is not confirmed by a new high or low in stochastics.
 A bullish divergence, for example, forms when price makes a lower low but stochastics form a higher low.
 This could indicate less downward momentum and could foreshadow a bullish reversal.
-A divergence has not occurred recently, as both the S&P 500 and stochastics have trended in the same direction for the most part in recent months.
+Active investors may want to monitor stochastics if the S&P 500 pushes higher while the trend for this indicator continues down.

 Stochastics and stocks